 You've lost the tripod function, but with high IOS settings and high shutter speeds you can avoid having to use a tripod all-together.

 The Trekpod (by Trek Tech) tripod-monopod is strong enough to use for hiking and, to me, it is the best options available.
 One of the disadvantages of standard hiking monopod combo is the lack of a ball head.

 The Trekpod has it all.
 Monopod design, wide tripod legs. and a ball head.

 There is an XL (extra light-carbon fiber) version of the Trekpod too.

-Here is the link if you want to read all of the reviews about this one:Trek-Tech TrekPod Tripod 100
+Here is the link if you want to read up on all of the versions of the Trekpods.

 One downside: There is only one angle for the legs.
 That's no good if you're shooting on an uneven surface.